coha-it/wp-das-neue-fuehren/wp-content/plugins/woocommerce-germanized/readme.txt

 Germanized extends WooCommerce with typical german shop functionality: Delivery times, base prices, shipping costs and tax notices, options to attach legally relevant pages (e.g. terms, revocation page, privacy policy etc.) - even in emails, small business regulation notices and many more.
 Furthermore we customized the WooCommerce checkout to make your store meet the button solution.
 See a list of our features for further details:

-* *Delivery Times* - Add and edit delivery times for WooCommerce products.
-Optionally set a default delivery time as fallback.
+* *Delivery Times* - Add and edit delivery times (optionally on a per-country base) for WooCommerce products.
+Set a default delivery time as fallback.
 Disable delivery times for certain product types.
 * *Small Business Regulation* - Show special tax notices if you are a operating a WooCommerce shop as a small business.
 * *Shipping Costs and Tax notices* - Display notices beneath your WooCommerce product prices and within cart/checkout/e-mails.
 * *Base Prices* - Display additional per unit prices for your products.
 Let unit prices be calculated automatically (Pro).